 Many people do not think their injury or illness qualifies for disability benefits.
 Whether you were hurt at work or elsewhere, through your fault or someone else's negligence, the main questions are:

-At the Law Offices of Dennis Kenny, P.C., we have nearly 15 years of experience in helping people qualify for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
-We work with you and your medical providers to satisfy the Social Security Administration that have eligible disability claims under their criteria.
+At Dennis Kenny Law, we have nearly 15 years of experience in helping people qualify for Social Security Disability Insurance (SSDI) compensation and Supplemental Security Income (SSI) benefits.
+We work with you and your medical providers to satisfy the Social Security Administration that you have eligible disability claims under their criteria.

 Our knowledgeable attorneys handle both physical impairments and mental impairments, including many cases involving both.
 Below are some of the more common types of SSDI claims.
 (If you do not see your disability listed, please give us a call.)

 - Back, neck and spinal injury— Herniated disk, degenerative disk diseases, fractured vertebrae, spinal cord injury, debilitating lower back strain or pinched nerves

 - Mental impairment— Mental illness such as PTSD, depression, bipolar disorder, panic attacks or schizophrenia, or cognitive impairments from brain injury, autism, ADHD or low IQ

 - Autoimmune diseases and pain-related disorders— Fibromyalgia, lupus, arthritis, multiple sclerosis, Lyme disease, migraines, chronic fatigue syndrome or complex regional pain syndrome

 - Hepatitis and liver disease